donedgardo/blog/content/blog/tic-tac-toe-pub-sub-2.md

 ```

-We'll see the implementation of our missing specifications!
+We'll see the missing implementation of our specifications next time on part DEUX!

 <3!